mkdoc/mkparse/README.md

 Tags allow annotating a comment with meaningful information to consumers of the comment data.

-Ihe tag parser recognises tags beginning with an `@` and is able to parse `type`, `value` (default), `name`, `description` and an `optional` flag.
+The tag parser recognises tags beginning with an `@` and is able to parse `type`, `value` (default), `name`, `description` and an `optional` flag.

-The default tag parser uses the grammar:
+Grammar for the default tag parser:

 ```
 @id {type=value} [name] description